The Others (2001 film): Production

-Filming locations included Palacio de los Hornillos in Las Fraguas, Cantabria, northern Spain, and Madrid.
+Filming locations included Madrid and the Palacio de los Hornillos mansion in Las Fraguas, Spain.
+William Skidelsky of The Observer suggested that it was inspired by the 1898 novella The Turn of the Screw by Henry James.

 Reception

 Box office

-The Others was first released in the United States and Canada by Dimension Films, opening on August 10, 2001 in 1,678 theaters.
+The Others was released in the United States and Canada by Dimension Films, opening on August 10, 2001 in 1,678 theaters.
 It grossed $14 million its opening weekend, ranking fourth at the U.S. box office behind American Pie 2, Rush Hour 2 and The Princess Diaries.
 It stayed in fourth place for three more weeks, expanding to more theaters.
 During the weekend of September 21 to 23, it was second at the box office, grossing $5 million in 2,801 theaters.
-The film, which cost $17 million to produce, eventually grossed $96.5 million in the United States and Canada.
-It grossed $24 million in Spain, becoming the highest-grossing Spanish film of all time, beating the record set earlier that year by Torrente 2: Misión en Marbella.
+The film, which cost $17 million to produce, grossed $96.5 million in the United States and Canada.
+It grossed $24 million in Spain, becoming the highest-grossing Spanish film of all time, beating the record set earlier that year by Torrente 2: Mission in Marbella.
 It grossed $113.4 million in other territories, for a worldwide total of $210 million.